Skip to main content

 Land Title Office Not Open on Saturdays

 In April 2015, the plaintiff buyer and defendant seller made a written contract for a house sale.
 The contract fixed a completion date of December 31, 2015.
 The parties could delay the completion date until the defendant’s new home was ready for occupation, which was to be triggered by the seller giving 15 days’ notice to move the dates until final occupancy.
 The parties entered into a new addendum to the contract in December 2015 that reset the completion date to February 26, 2016, later changed to March 26, 2016.
 That date was the Saturday of the Easter weekend; the plaintiff’s solicitor, KG, formed the view that the date for completion was moved to Tuesday, March 29, 2016 by operation s.
 25 of the Interpretation Act, R.S.B.C.
 1996, c.
 238. On March 24, 2016, the defendant obtained from KG a copy of the contract; she said she had not consented to amendment of the completion date from February to March.
 She informed KG that her lawyer would contact him.
 The defendant never received the vendor’s statement of adjustments or documents necessary to complete the contract from KG, despite his efforts.
 On March 29, 2016, neither party performed under the contract.
 At trial, the plaintiff abandoned her request for specific performance and claimed damages only.
-Held, parties left to select new completion date.
-The contract said the sale would complete at the land title office.
-The court said s.
+In her response to civil claim filed April 22, 2016, the defendant disclaimed the authenticity and enforceability of the contract and stated that she had no intention of selling her property.
+The defendant purchased an alternate residential property in September 2017.
+At trial, the parties were left to select a new completion date.
+The trial judge reasoned that the contract said the sale would complete at the land title office.
+The trial court said s.
 16 of the Land Title Act eliminates the need for the land title office to remain open for business on Saturdays and took judicial notice that it is not.
-The completion date was moved to March 29, 2016 by operation of s.
+That court said the completion date was moved to March 29, 2016 by operation of s.
 16 of the LTA and s.
 25.2(2) of the Interpretation Act.
-Both parties were in essential default, and the contract continued with either party retaining the option to reset time of the essence (Grewal v.
-Lal, 2021 BCSC 844).
+The trial judge held that both parties were in essential default, and that the contract continued with either party retaining the option to reset time of the essence.
+On appeal, the court declined to interfere with the finding that neither party was ready, willing, and able to close at the time set for completion and that this continued the contract until it was terminated.
+However, the appellate court said the seller had repudiated the contract by her response to civil claim, set aside the order, and remitted assessment of damages arising from the seller’s breach to the trial court (Grewal v.
+Lal, 2021 BCSC 844, appeal allowed 2024 BCCA 149).